What kind of mattress is a Tuft & Needle?

 Our mattress is designed with square edges and corners.
 Our Tuft & Needle logo is lightly woven into the fabric of the smooth white cover.

 We have some awesome product photography on our website.
-Check out the Buy Now page to see photos from all sides of the mattress.
+Check out the Prices page to see photos from all sides of the mattress.

 Can I sleep directly on my Tuft & Needle mattress?